 Stay in Trujillo during the National Spanish Cheese Festival

 If you don't want to miss a minute of the amazing National Cheese Festival in Trujillo, Spain the vest solution is to stay right at the centre of the action, in one of our beautifully restored villas.
 Our five beautiful rental villas are located in Trujillo itself, offering guests the unique opportunity to enjoy the festival on your doorstep.
 Steeped in history, the Trujillo villas offer a wealth of possibilities to suit all budgets.
 Choose from the perfect room with a view, a romantic getaway, a garden paradise or a unique historic palacio.
 The Palacio is one of Trujillo's most unique historic landmarks.
 Built in 1530, the house is located directly on the main square offering amazing views of the festival.

 Trujillo Villas offers the best self-catering luxury accommodation in the area for beauty, history and wildlife.
-Coverage on the Trujillo Villas includes Sunday Times Travel on 1st Feb, featured in the Spain and Portugal Special under the Hottest Villas of 2015; Harpers Bazaar magazine, Woman and Home, Conde Nast Traveller, the Easy Jet in-flight magazine and in The Times Travel UK with "The 50 Best Holidays in Spain".
+Coverage on the Trujillo Villas includes Sunday Times Travel, featured in the Spain and Portugal Special under the Hottest Villas of the year, Harpers Bazaar magazine, Woman and Home, Conde Nast Traveller, the Easy Jet in-flight magazine and in The Times Travel UK with "The 50 Best Holidays in Spain".

 You'll leave with your tate buds tantalised, as well as bags full of wheels and slices of lovingly crafted food to take home as a keep-sake from your time in Trujillo.